National frameworks to address hate crime in Austria

 Specific bias-motivated offences are covered by the compulsory initial training programme for trainee judges.
 The presidents of the four Higher Regional Courts are in charge of the implementation of the curriculum.

-All future judges and public prosecutors follow compulsory training in the area of criminal law on victims' rights during theoretical training courses for judicial trainees, as provided for by the Code of Criminal Procedure.
+All future judges and public prosecutors undergo compulsory training in criminal law on victims' rights during theoretical courses for judicial trainees, as provided by the Code of Criminal Procedure.
 Moreover, they learn about the sensitive treatment of victims during a compulsory two-week assignment to a victim protection institution (e.g., the Weisser Ring CSO and women's shelters).

-Further training of judges and public prosecutors, seminars and conferences on the topics of racism and hate crimes are offered on an ongoing basis.
-In recent years, the focus has shifted increasingly to hate crimes on the internet, including seminars on such topics as "Cybercrime", "Personal rights on the internet" and "Social media - a threat to the rule of law and democracy?".
+Further training for judges and public prosecutors, seminars and conferences on the topics of racism and hate crimes is offered on an ongoing basis.
+In recent years, the focus has increasingly shifted to hate crimes on the Internet, including seminars on topics such as "Cybercrime", "Personal Rights on the Internet" and "Social Media - a Threat to the Rule of Law and Democracy?".

 In addition, Austrian criminal justice system employees attend specialized seminars, such as annual events hosted by the criminal law section or the juvenile criminal law section of the Association of Judges, the practitioners' seminar on criminal law, the biennial seminar on "Criminal Law and Criminal Procedure", and the Ottenstein criminal law seminar.
-In 2023, a one-day event was introduced (and targeted in particular at court staff) on "Place of Crime - Place of Remembrance - Place of Learning: Excursion to the Mauthausen Concentration Camp Memorial".
+In 2023, a one-day event was introduced (and targeted in particular at court staff) on "Place of Crime - Place of Remembrance - Place of Learning: Excursion to the Mauthausen Concentration Camp Memorial", which also took place in 2024.
+Additionally, the two-day seminar “Judicial and Contemporary History” with excursions to the memorial Castle Hartheim and the Concentration Camp Memorials in Mauthausen and Gusen was organized in October 2024.
+Numerous other trainings are offered on the subject of "diversity", including “Diversity Competence in Leadership Positions", the seminar "Dealing with Diversity (Anti-racism)" and the seminar “Everyone is Equal, Everyone is Different – Diversity and Inclusion".

-These training events and seminars are supplemented by international events (mostly in English), including on "Online hate speech", "Aspects that contribute to hate crime (EJTN)" and "Antisemitism and Hate Crimes (EJTN)".
+These training events and seminars are supplemented by international events (mostly in English), including on "Online hate speech", "Aspects that contribute to hate crime (EJTN)" and "Antisemitism and Hate Crimes (EJTN)", “Webinar Cultural Diversity in the courtroom (EJTN)” and “Anti-Discrimination Law (ERA)".